 In the arid 1920s Australian Outback, a Catholic priest and the beautiful granddaughter of a vast sheep station owner stand powerless before God's will, tormented by desire.
 How far are they willing to go in the name of love?

 Ian Struan Dunross is chairman of Struan & Company, the oldest and largest of the British-East Asia trading companies.
 To the Chinese, that also makes him "Tai-Pan" ("supreme leader") of ...
 See full summary »

 Feudal Japan, 1543 to 1562.
 Kansuke Yamamoto is a samurai who dreams of a country united, peaceful from sea to sea.
 He enters the service of Takeda, the lord of Kai domain.
 He convinces ...
 See full summary »

-In the 16th Century, a Dutch ship sails the Pacific from the Americas in order to escape the Spanish.
-Blackthorn is the pilot of the ship and the first to realize the possibilities of Japan.
+In the seventeenth century, a Dutch ship sails the Pacific from the Americas in order to escape the Spanish.
+Pilot-Major John Blackthorne (Richard Chamberlain) is the pilot of the ship and the first to realize the possibilities of Japan.
 Japan is a feudal society which has a strong presence of the Portugese.
-A struggle is in the final stages for who will be the Shogun, the leader who, under the emperor, governs the land.
-Toranaga sees in Blackthorn things he can use to at least survive the struggle to come, and if both play their hands correctly, become Shogun.Written by
+A struggle is in the final stages for who will be the Shogun, the leader who, under the Emperor, governs the land.
+Lord Yoshi Toranaga (Toshirô Mifune) sees in Blackthorn things he can use to at least survive the struggle to come, and if both play their hands correctly, become Shogun.Written by